 How to: Set the Screen Location of Windows Forms

-You can specify where a form is to be displayed on the computer screen by entering values in the Location property.
+You can specify where a form is to be displayed on the computer screen by entering values in theproperty.
 This specifies the position, in pixels, of the top-left corner of the form.
-Also, you need to set the StartPositionproperty to indicate the boundaries of the display area.
+Also, you need to set the property to indicate the boundaries of the display area.

 To position forms using the Properties window

 In the Properties window, choose the form from the drop-down.
 Set the form's StartPosition property to.

 Type the values for the Location property, separated by a comma, to position the form, where the first number (X) is the distance from the left border of the display area and second number (Y) is the distance from the upper border of the display area.

 Expand the Location property to enter theand property values individually.